Mikuel210/Starkit/JOURNAL.md

 In the future I might build a launchpad to launch and catch the rocket from, which means I would need landing legs that are either deployable or detachable so that they don't interfere with the launch mount.

 I think deployable legs would be a better option.
 They would allow me to test the launch mount before trying to catch the rocket, and they could even allow me to abort a catch if any readings are off.
-There's also the factor of that it's much cooler and a nice challenge.
+Deployable legs are also much cooler and a nice challenge.

 After looking at some other projects I've come up with a design that would be reliable and cheap and easy to implement.